 However it comes with its challenges.
 Below let's look at what will happen in this or that case.
 For example let's take a cluster of nodes A, B and C and consider scenarios where some or all nodes get out of service and what one has to do to bring them back.

 Node A is stopped as usual.
 The other nodes receive "normal shutdown" message from node A. The cluster size is reduced and a quorum re-calculation is issued.

 Nodes A and B are stopped as usual.
-That is the same situation as in previous case but the cluster's size is reduced to 1 and node C itself forms primary component that allows it to handle write transactions.
+That is the same situation as in the previous case but the cluster's size is reduced to 1 and node C itself forms a primary component that allows it to handle write transactions.